27 Helpful Banff Travel Tips to Know

 One of my favorite Banff travel tips is to stay in the next door towns to save money.
 My two suggestions are either Golden or Canmore.
 Canmore is just a 15 minute drive away from Banff, so it is the more obvious choice while Golden is closer to Yoho National Park.

+Don’t just head to Canmore for a quick two-hour detour though – come and stay awhile.
+Canmore has many hotel and guesthouse options in and around town.
 Canmore is slightly more affordable than Banff, will provide you with a more local feeling, and is often less crowded.
 There are things like a normal-priced grocery store and down-to-earth restaurants in Canmore.

-To get more affordable accommodation you can head out of the mountains to Dead Man’s Flats, Cochrane, or stay in Calgary and drive to Banff every day.
+I particularly love Canmore’s proximity to the Spray Valley and Kananaskis Country, as there are some amazing hiking opportunities in both!
+To get more affordable accommodation you can consider heading out of the mountains to Dead Man’s Flats, Cochrane, or stay in Calgary and drive to Banff every day.

 Do You Tip in Banff?

+Tipping is a common practice in Canada.
+Service workers in restaurants are often tipped between 15-20% just like in the US.
+Though, their starting wage is much higher.
 The minimum wage in Alberta is $15, and this goes for restaurant and bartenders too.
 In the US, restaurant workers are paid as little as $2.13 per hour depending on the state (don’t ask me how I know 😆).

+Still, there will be an option to tip at your restaurant, and 15% is generally the starting percentage to tip.
 Hotel bellman can be given $1 to $2 per bag.
 Tour operators do rely on tips, so whether you are dog sledding, hiking, or enjoying the Mount Norquay Via Ferrata a tip to show appreciation is common practice, but in no way obligatory.

 Can You Drink the Tap Water?

 I cringe everytime we see tourists buying cases of bottled water in the stores around Banff, because it is not necessary.
-The tap water in Banff and Canmore is perfectly safe to drink, and in my opinion, is some of the best tasting tap water out there.
+The tap water in Banff and Canmore is perfectly safe to drink and, in my opinion, is some of the best-tasting tap water out there.

+Banff water is disinfected with chlorine as it is pumped from the wells into a reservoir on Tunnel Mountain.
+It is tested daily to ensure its safety for consumption.
 Not only is buying bottled water in Banff a waste of money, but also a waste of plastic.
 So grab a refillable water bottle and enjoy the delicious and refreshing mountain water.

 Dress For The Mountains